integritee-network/collator-setup/README.md

 ## Workflow

-The secure validator setup is structured in two layers, an underlying platform and the applications that run on top of it.
+The secure collator setup is structured in two layers, an underlying platform and the applications that run on top of it.

 ### Platform Layer

-Validators are created using the terraform modules located at [terraform](/terraform) directory.
+Collators are created using the terraform modules located at [terraform](/terraform) directory.
 We have created code for several providers but it is possible to add new ones, please reach out if you are interested in any provider currently not available.